 Once the installation of DHCP and Active Directory roles is complete you will get a notification in the Server Manager console to “Promote this server to a domain controller” and to “Complete DHCP configuration”.
-You can to run the “Promote this server to a domain controller” first, click on that.
+You can run the “Promote this server to a domain controller” first, click on that.

 This will bring up the Active Directory Domain Services Configuration Wizard.
 You want to select “Add a new forest” and give the domain a name.
 It is better to use the <domain name>.local or a subdomain of a domain that you control.
 Then select next.

-Next choose the forest function level.
-If you are just using server 2012 R2 then select that otherwise select the lowest version of Windows Server that you are going to have joined to the domain, give the domain a DSRM password(make sure you document this password) and select next.
+Next, choose the forest function level.
+If you are just using server 2012 R2 then select that otherwise select the lowest version of Windows Server that you are going to have joined to the domain, give the domain a DSRM password(make sure you document this password), and select next.

-Log into the server and open DHCP in the start menu.
+Log in to the server and open DHCP in the start menu.
 You will notice that it is not configured yet.

 Right click on IPv4 and select “New Scope”.

-This will open the “New Scope Wizard”, give the scope a name and description and click next.
+This will open the “New Scope Wizard”, give the scope a name and description, and click next.

 Now you will need to set the IP range.
 To do this enter a start IP and end IP that is on the same subnet as you.

 You will want to make sure that these IP addresses are available.